-Akenhead (MS 1982) examined the results from cohort analysis of cod catches by age and found no relationship between the number of 3-year-olds and biomass of the spawning stock (ages 5+ or 6+).
-This was not due to insufficient variability, because both stock size and recruitment varied considerably in the period from the late 1950's to the late 1970's (Anderson, MS 1982b; Akenhead, MS 1982).
-As noted above, there is considerable uncetainty regarding the estimates of number-at-age.
-In addition, the proportion of matureat-age fish is not known for most years and may have varied, for the growth rate increased considerably from the 1960's to the 1980's (Wells, MS 1983c).
-Sampling of the commercial catch has been very poor since the late 1970's, and, consequently, recruitment and spawning stock size have been poorly estimated from commercial catch data during the period of the Flemish Cap project (1978-86).
+Akenhead (MS 1982) examined the results from cohort analysis of cod and found no relationship between the number of 3-year-olds and biomass of the spawning stock (age 5+ or 6+).
+This is not because of insufficient variability, for both stock size and recruitment varied considerably in the period from the late 1950's to the late 1970's (Anderson, MS 1982; Akenhead, MS 1982).
+As noted above, there is considerable uncertainty regarding the estimates of number at age.
+In addition, the proportion mature at age is not known for most years and may have varied, for growth rate increased considerably between the 1960's and 1980's (Wells, MS 1983c).
+Sampling of the commercial catch has been very poor since the late 1970's, so recruitment and spawning stock size have been poorly estimated from commercial catch data during the period of the Flemish Cap Project (1978-present).

-In 1982, the working group on the Flemish Cap project recommended that emphasis be placed on the response of the cod stock to a reduction in stock size (NAFO, 1982).
-This would include looking for changes in length (weight) and maturity of cod by age-group.
-A problem at present is that the cod stock has been at a very low level since the project started, and the available data represent only the lower end of the range of possible stock sizes.
+In 1982 the Flemish Cap Working Group recommended that emphasis be placed on the response of the cod stock to a reduction in stock size (NAFO, 1982).
+This would include looking for changes in length (weight) at age and maturity at age.
+A problem at present is that the cod stock has been at very low levels since the project started, so data have been collected for only the low range of possible stock size.

-There has been no study of the relationship between recruitment and spawning stock size in redfish.
+There have been no studies of the relationship between recruitment and spawning stock size in redfish.